cwacek/UnobtrusivePasswords/README.md

 choose which one to use.

 There are a bunch of these types of extensions on the Chrome App Store, but they all do too much for my comfort.
+I refuse to install an extension with permissions of '*read anything on all pages; modify pages*'.
 This type of extension shouldn't have access to anything on my pages.
 I don't find auto-filling to be particularly helpful.

 Security
 --------